-The departments core work includes managing state forests and parks under an ecosystem management approach, to retain their wild character and maintain biological diversity while providing pure water, opportunities for recreation habitats for forest plants and animals, opportunities for recreation and sustained yields of quality timber.
-Combined, our state forests and parks boast almost 250,000 acres of natural areas and wild areas, lands set aside to protect some of the states most rare and unusual species, natural communities, geologic, scenic and historic features.
+The department's core work includes managing state forests and parks under an ecosystem management approach to retain their wild character and maintain biological diversity while providing pure water, habitats for forest plants and animals, opportunities for recreation, and sustained yields of quality timber.
+Combined, our state forests and parks boast almost 250,000 acres of natural areas and wild areas, lands set aside to protect some of the state's most rare and unusual species, natural communities, and geologic, scenic, and historic features.
 Stewardship of these vital resources takes in to account the experience with nature for current and future generations of Pennsylvanians.

 Given the environmental, social and conservation challenges Pennsylvania faces, DCNR has pushed beyond its core work managing public lands to address emerging issues including climate change and sustainability, water quality and quantity, jobs in the forest products industry, and the next generation of conservationists.

-Secretary Dunn will discuss how Pennsylvania natural areas are critical habitats often functioning as refuges and corridors for wildlife in a changing climate; the link between land management and conservation, and water; and how critical is it to connect young people to the outdoors and to solving environmental problems.
+Secretary Dunn will discuss how Pennsylvania natural areas are critical habitats often functioning as refuges and corridors for wildlife in a changing climate; the link between land and water management and conservation; and how critical it is to connect young people to the outdoors and to solving environmental problems.

 Chair, Virginia Game and Inland Fisheries Commission and Former Head of Fisheries at U. S. Fish and Wildlife Service

-Parker will share her views on the importance of maintaining our current core and code while moving to radical collaboration and transformational actions related to natural areas.
-She will discuss opportunities to enhance land protection, including innovative solutions to clean water use, adaptable strategies related to species protection and habitat management in the age of energy development, invasive species with more storms, droughts, flooding and fires.
-Parker uses story telling to share her journey life lessons from the Mississippi River delta lands to the Chesapeake Bay watershed inspiring the audience to take personal courageous actions to address climate change and other challenges by building stronger bridges to engage more nontraditional partners, and multiple generations.
+Dr. Parker will share her views on the importance of maintaining our current core and code while moving to radical collaboration and transformational actions related to natural areas.
+She will discuss opportunities to enhance land protection, including innovative solutions to clean water use, and adaptable strategies related to species protection and habitat management in the age of energy development, invasive species, and more storms, droughts, flooding, and fires.
+Dr. Parker uses storytelling to share her journey and life lessons from the Mississippi River delta lands to the Chesapeake Bay watershed, inspiring the audience to take personal, courageous actions to address climate change and other challenges by building stronger bridges to engage nontraditional partners and multiple generations.

 Senior Director-Conservation Science, Western Pennsylvania Conservancy